Members and Staff

 Mr. Branter retired in 2011 after 46 years in the radiological controls field.
 He was a member of the National Health Physics Society for 31 years and a member of the National Registry of Radiation Protection Technologists for 33 years.
 He was a registered Radiation Protection Technologist.
 He is interested in environmental issues and in public health/health care issues.
 Mr. Branter resides in Idaho Falls, Idaho.

-Mr. Christensen works for Yellowstone Partners in the wealth management field.
+Mr. Christensen is an investment advisor at Allegis Wealth Advisors.
 In addition, Mr. Christensen is a member of the Ammon City Council.
 He is also a Youth Committeeman for the Bonneville County Republicans and a board member of Haiti Sak Plen, a Haiti earthquake relief project.
 Mr. Christensen has a Bachelor of Arts Degree in Communications from Boise State University.
 He is interested in CAB issues relating to county/city/tribal government and business issues.
 Mr. Christensen resides in Ammon, Idaho.

 Mr. Fielding is an Engineer with Keller Associates in Idaho Falls.
 He is a licensed professional engineer in Idaho with experience in water resource and environmental issues.
 Mr. Fielding has a Bachelor’s Degree in Civil Engineering from Utah State University and is currently completing a Master’s Degree in nuclear engineering at the University of Idaho.
 Mr. Fielding has served on the Eastern Idaho Water Rights Coalition Board of Directors since 2008.
 He resides in Idaho Falls, Idaho.